aws/aws-parallelcluster/docs/source/commands.rst

 list
 ====

 Lists clusters currently running or stopped.
 Lists the :code:`stack_name` of the CloudFormation stacks with the name :code:`cfncluster-[stack_name]`.

 optional arguments:
   -h, --help  show this help message and exit
+  --config CONFIG_FILE, -c CONFIG_FILE
+                        specify a alternative config file --region REGION, -r REGION
+                        specify a specific region to connect to

 ::

     $ cfncluster list

 instances
 =========